Policy framework for reducing homelessness and service response

 - people experiencing repeat homelessness

 - people exiting institutions and care into homelessness

 In addition, several homelessness priority policy reform areas have been identified:

 - commitment to service program and design.

-Data supplied in accordance with the SHS NMDS, known as the SHSC, builds a comprehensive picture of clients, the specialist homelessness services that were provided to them and the outcomes achieved for those clients (Figure FRAMEWORK.1).
-SHSC data provide a measure of the service response directed to those who are experiencing housing difficulty.
-The data do not provide a measure of the extent of homelessness in the community, although SHSC data on emergency accommodation and supported accommodation do contribute to the profile of homelessness in Australia.
+The SHSC is a comprehensive picture of clients, the specialist homelessness services that were provided to them and the outcomes achieved for those clients (Figure FRAMEWORK.1).
+The SHSC data provide a measure of the service response directed to those who are experiencing housing difficulty.
+The data do not provide a measure of the extent of homelessness in the community, although SHSC data on emergency accommodation and supported accommodation do contribute to the profile on homelessness in Australia.

 Figure FRAMEWORK.1: Conceptual framework of the Specialist Homelessness Services Collection

 The data collected by agencies are based on periods of support provided to clients.
-These support periods vary in terms of their duration, the number of contacts between SHS workers and clients, and the reasons that support ends.
-Some support periods are relatively short—and are likely to have begun and ended in 2017–18—while others are much longer, many of which might have been ongoing from the previous year and/or were still ongoing at the end of 2017–18.
+Support periods vary in terms of their duration, the number of contacts between SHS workers and clients during the period, and the reasons that support ends.
+Some support periods are relatively short – and are likely to have begun and ended in 2020–21 – while others are much longer, many of which might have been ongoing from the previous year and/or were still ongoing at the end of 2020–21.

-Each state and territory manages their own system for the assessment, intake, referral and ongoing case management of specialist homelessness services clients.
-Box FRAMEWORK.1 summarises the key delivery systems operating in Australia.
-Although presented as three distinct models, these systems are representative of a range of approaches jurisdictions may employ to coordinate entry into specialist homelessness services.
-Changes implemented by jurisdictions in the delivery of services and their associated responses have the potential to impact SHSC annual data.
+Each state and territory manage their own system for the assessment, intake, referral and ongoing case management of SHS clients.
+The key delivery systems operating in Australia are summarised in Box FRAMEWORK.1.
+Although presented as three distinct models, these systems are representative of a range of approaches that jurisdictions may take to coordinate entry to becoming a client of SHS.
+Changes implemented by states and territories in the delivery of services and their associated responses have the potential to impact SHSC annual data.